+Psi Agility

-Psi Agility Psi Ability Cost: 8 Concentration Time: instant Duration: 2 minutes Range: self +1 move action per combat round +1 dodge +1 ranged defense value +1 Athleticism
+Duration: 2 minutes

+- +1 move action per combat round

+- +1 dodge

+- +1 ranged defense value

+- +1 Athleticism

 Use precise applications of psionic force to throw yourself through the air, or move more quickly.

 You may increase the duration at a cost of +2 cost per minute.
 You may increase the bonus to both defenses by 2 for +1 cost.
 You may increase the bonus to Athleticism by 2 for +1 cost.